 Last weekend I was invited to speak at The Global Education and Skills Forum in Dubai, where I sat on a panel titled ‘How students and educators can combat fake news’.
 As a reporter writing about internet and digital culture since 1995, I have matured professionally through the mass adoption of the internet and have witnessed first-hand the rise of social media from being non-existent to becoming the single biggest source of news for most people on the planet.
 In the audience for the panel were teachers, communicators, policy makers and representatives of the media and I asked them to start by thinking critically about what we were there to discuss.

 The term fake news didn’t appear in the popular lexicon until mid 2016.
-At the time (according to this BBC article) the terms was popularlised by meme website Buzzfeed when they noticed a surge of websites coming out of a town in Macedonia that were running outrageous and untrue headlines around the US Presidential election.
+At the time (according to this BBC article) the terms was popularised by meme website Buzzfeed when they noticed a surge of websites coming out of a town in Macedonia that were running outrageous and untrue headlines around the US Presidential election.
 Some teenagers there had discovered they could make a lot of money from advertising revenue if they got people on Facebook to click their links.
 It wasn’t about influencing the geopolitical climate.
 It was just about making a quick buck from an audience caught up in the drama of one of the most peculiar election spectacles in modern history.

-Rebecca Cramer, a teacher from the UK also on the panel, said in her opening statement that students and their parents are still finding it hard to identify what is ‘fake news’, and I believe that this is because the term is way to broad for us to tackle effectively in an academic setting.
+Rebecca Cramer, a teacher from the UK also on the panel, said in her opening statement that students and their parents are still finding it hard to identify what is ‘fake news’, and I believe that this is because the term is way too broad for us to tackle effectively in an academic setting.
 It’s a media friendly term that’s become a catch-all phrase to dumb down the spread of misinformation and disinformation, for which there are many reasons and motivations to be spread online.
 Here are a few:

 - Propaganda (used in a political and democratic setting to spread dissent or assert political influence,for both negative and positive gains)